-The Environment Agency has developed Natural Flood Management (NFM) mapping which displays opportunities for NFM.
+The Environment Agency has developed Working with natural processes to reduce flood risk mapping which displays opportunities for NFM.

 It is recommended that local planning authorities continue with their catchment partnership working approach in tackling flood risk and environmental management.